 Table of Contents[Hide][Show]

 This site contains affiliate links to products and/or services.
 We may receive a commission for purchases made through these links at no additional cost to you.

-Highlights of our recent Southeast Asia exploration
+First, check out these highlights of our Southeast Asia exploration

 Things to do in Hoi An Vietnam

 Basket boat in the countryside of Cam Thanh

 Sometimes the “tourist trap” type commercial activities actually are the most fun.
 The bamboo basket boat, sometimes called the coconut basket boat, is one of these opportunities.
 Our guide brought us right to Cua Dai River in Cam Thanh, a countryside region just outside Hoi An.
 Here, we boarded our boat with a local who did the paddling.